History - Since 1785

 In the early 1960s Odessa Friends welcomed Wills and Joanne Passmore and their three daughters who remember fondly attending First Day School.
 Wills’ stewardship brought many improvements including electrical heating, replacing a wood-burning stove.

 Sometime after 2010, a question arose as to Appoquinimink’s ownership.
 In 2018 the deed certified Wilmington’s ownership.
 WMM assists the clerk who opens for Meeting for Worship on the first and third Sundays, except only the third Sundays during summer months.
-Christmas in Odessa, first Saturday in December, includes an Appoquinimink Open House, 10 to 4.
+Christmas in Odessa, first Saturday in December, sometimes includes an Appoquinimink Open House.